henrysevern/django_recipe_app/README.md

 - Copy and paste the JavaScript script tags and add to bottom of the body tags in base.html

+## Setting up admin
+In the terminal;
+- python manage.py migrate
+- python3 manage.py createsuperuser

+- Create a username and password
+- Type /admin on the end of the browser url to access the admin.

 # Sources
 Include() function - djangoproject.com/en/1.11/ref/urls/#django.conf.urls.include
 Nav Bar - Bootstrap